bglase/Infor-Visual-Inspector/README.md

 included, but they only scratch the surface of what is possible.
 Knowledge of HTML and CSS will be helpful if you want to customize the look of the gadget or make extensive customizations.

+Compatibility:
+The gadget has been used with Windows Vista, 7, and 8, together with SQL Server 2008 and Visual 6.5.4, 7.0, and 7.1.
+It probably works with other database engines as well, if you specify the correct connection strings and SQL syntax.

 Initial Setup
 =============
+Download the code package, and extract to your Windows sidebar folder (doing this allows you to modify the gadget and then test the result immediately.
+Windows stores your gadgets in a hidden user-specific folder.
+To find the right place, click the start button, and in the 'Search Programs and Files' box, type
 Use
 ===